charlesaraujo/blockchain-nd/README.md

 # Blockchain

-a simple blockchain project for study purposes
+a simple blockchain project with proof-of-work validations for study purposes

 ### tech stack: